Aleš Hrdlička: Life and career

+Hrdlička's views on race are inspired by those of Georges Cuvier, who in the 19th century argued that there are "only 3 distinct racial stems: The White, The Black, and The Yellow-Brown."
+Hrdlička used the "Yellow-Brown" classification as a grouping for non-European and African regions.

 European hypothesis

 Hrdlička was interested in the origin of human beings.
 He was a critic of hominid evolution as well as the Asia hypothesis, as he claimed there was little evidence to go on for those theories.
 He dismissed finds such as the Ramapithecus which were labeled as hominids by most scientists, instead believing that they were nothing more than fossil apes, unrelated to human ancestry.

 In a lecture on "The Origin of Man", delivered for the American Association for the Advancement of Science, at Cincinnati, Ohio, Hrdlička said that the cradle of man is not in Central Asia but in Central Europe, as Europe is the earliest known location where human skeletal remains have been found.

 Hrdlička was almost alone in his views.
 The European hypothesis fell into decline and is now considered an obsolete scientific theory which has been replaced by the Multiregional hypothesis and the Out of Africa hypothesis.